ElanShudnow/AzureCode/VMSKURegionAvailability/README.md

 # Get-VMRegionAvailability.ps1
 ## Description
-This PowerShell Script was to take a list of Virtual Machine SKUs and Regions from a CSV and get a list of what Virtual Machine SKUs are supported in the specified Regions.
+This PowerShell Script takes a list of Virtual Machine SKUs from a CSV and Regions specified as an array in script and gets a list of what Virtual Machine SKUs are supported in the specified Regions.
 This script will provide output of the results in both the PowerShell Console as well as a CSV output in the same directory the script is executed from.

 ## PowerShell Versions Tested
 - Windows PowerShell 5.1